Radiation Tolerance Characterisation of an Indigenously Developed p-type Silicon Pad Sensor for Forward Calorimetry Applications: Results and Discussion

-The sensor(D8) exposed to a nominal dose of $10^{7}$ $n_{eq}$ exhibited negligible radiation effects, with post-irradiation leakage current remaining comparable to pre-irradiation levels.
-In contrast, the sensor(D1) irradiated at an intermediate dose of $10^{10}$ $n_{eq}$ showed an approximately twofold increase in leakage current immediately after exposure.
-This increase diminished over time, consistent with partial annealing processes.
-The sensor(D5) subjected to the highest dose level of $10^{14}$ $n_{eq}$ experienced pronounced degradation, with leakage current increasing by more than three orders of magnitude immediately post-irradiation.
-Over a period of approximately two months, this current was observed to decrease by nearly 50 $\%$, indicating the onset of long-term annealing effects.
-Despite the severity of the initial damage, the irradiated sensors demonstrated measurable, gradual recovery over time.
+The sensor~(D1) exposed to a measured fluence of $(4.9 \pm 0.2) \times 10^{7}$~$n_{\mathrm{eq}}/\mathrm{cm}^2$ exhibited negligible radiation effects, with the post-irradiation leakage current remaining comparable to pre-irradiation levels.
+The sensor~(D2) irradiated at an intermediate fluence of $1.1 \times 10^{10}$~$n_{eq}/\text{cm}^2$ showed an approximately twofold increase in leakage current immediately after exposure, which diminished over time, consistent with beneficial annealing processes.
+Similarly, the sensor~(D3) irradiated at $(5.0 \pm 0.3) \times 10^{13}$~$n_{\mathrm{eq}}/\mathrm{cm}^2$ showed a significant increase in leakage current immediately after irradiation, with a gradual recovery observed over the measurement period.
+The sensor (D4) subjected to the highest fluence of $(2.5 \pm 0.1) × 10^{14}$~$n_{eq}/\text{cm}^2$ experienced pronounced degradation, with leakage current increasing by more than three orders of magnitude immediately after irradiation.
+Over a period of approximately two months, this current was observed to decrease by nearly 50\%, indicating the onset of long-term annealing effects.
+Despite the severity of the initial damage, all irradiated sensors demonstrated measurable, gradual recovery over time.

-We observe that the recovery rate of the leakage current scales with the received dose.
-The current drops rapidly just after irradiation and then decreases more slowly, a well-known \emph{beneficial annealing} of radiation-induced bulk defects in silicon~\cite{Lindstrom2001}.
-Figure~\ref{current_vs_time_stacked} shows the leakage current as a function of time after irradiation at a fixed bias of 300~V. For our data, a single-exponential
+Figure~\ref{current_vs_time_stacked} shows the leakage current at a fixed bias of 300 ~V as a function of time after irradiation for all sensors.
+The current drops rapidly immediately after irradiation and then decreases more slowly, consistent with the well-known beneficial annealing of radiation-induced bulk defects in silicon~\cite{Lindstrom2001}.

-describes the time evolution sufficiently well to extract a characteristic time constant \(\lambda\) for each dose, where \(I_0\) is the current immediately after irradiation (extrapolated from the fit) and \(\lambda\) summarizes the early recovery rate.